Magik: Limbo

-However, the younger mutants are still very distrustful of her.
-Illyana seems to have undergone a personality change since her return from the future, becoming more detached emotionally in most cases, possibly due to the further loss of most of her soul.

-Later, Cyclops sends Illyana to team up (unknowingly) with X-Force to locate Wolverine and teleport them to Alcatraz to rescue any mutants taken prisoner by Norman Osborn's forces.
-Along with Pixie, they teleport all the X-Men from San Francisco to their new home, Utopia.
+Return to X-Men/New Mutants

 When Hope Summers and Cable return to the present during the 2010 "X-Men: Second Coming" storyline, Bastion begins eliminating all mutant teleporters to trap the mutant population on Utopia.
 While trying to bring Hope and Cable to Utopia, Illyana is fired upon by one of the Purifiers with a supernatural weapon that opens a portal to Limbo that she cannot control; she is drawn into the portal by a cluster of demonic tentacles.
 She is eventually freed from her restraints by Pixie, and Illyana and her rescue team return to Earth.

 In a reversal of fortune, Pixie is kidnapped by Project Purgatory, and Magik returns to Limbo with the New Mutants to rescue her.
 While in Limbo, the New Mutants encounter the Inferno Babies - mutants who were taken as infants by the government and raised and trained in Limbo.
 This now-adult team attacks and overwhelms the New Mutants.
 While the rest of the team is captured, Magik escapes to Earth with Karma and Pixie.
 After hiding the Soulsword inside Karma, Magik teleports the rest of the X-Men to Portal Epsilon, Project Purgatory's gateway to Limbo, for what the X-Men believe to be a rescue mission.
 They arrive just as Limbo's Elder Gods breach the gateway to Earth.
 Karma releases Legion's mind with the Soulsword, freeing him to use his powers to destroy the Elder Gods and return the bloodstones belonging to Magik and Pixie, thus restoring their souls.

 Confronted by Cyclops afterward, Magik admits to putting the world in danger and manipulating the X-Men for the sake of a personal vendetta against the Elder Gods.
 Cyclops decides that she must be restrained.
 While she remains unrepentant, she accepts his decision.
 Magik is placed in the X-Brig 2, a newly constructed, ultra-high security prison 500 ft. below sea level.
 She is controlled by devices that detect and prevent the use of teleportation and magic.
-During a visit Magik accepts the blame for her incarceration when Colossus tries to comfort her.
-Magik is temporarily released by Colossus and Kitty to get her help in defeating Juggernaut.

 Following the events of Schism, Magik is selected to be a member of Cyclops' "Extinction Team."
 Despite this status, she remains a prisoner.
-She is only released from the X-Brig for missions, and while in the field, her suit contains lethal fail-safes that prevent her escape.
+She is only released from the X-Brig for missions, and while in the field, her suit contains lethal failsafes that prevent her escape.